Obsidian-OS/docs/install.md

   - The created ISO is in the `out` directory.
 - **The customized ArchISO provides both `obsidianctl` and `mkobsidiansfs` tools out of the box.**
 - This is the recommended and easiest way to install ObsidianOS.
+- On startup, an installation wizard is available.
+You may use this instead of following the instructions.

 ### **Option 2: Use an Existing Arch Linux Host**